Knotical Nauledge

 Ernie's #1 trick to learning any knot: practice.
 It's your hands that learn it, not your head.
 Start with one or two useful knots; practice them a lot.
 Once you've mastered those, move on and add more.

 Avoid knots that tend to slip or jam, and that weaken the rope by pinching or kinking.
-Examples of poor but popular knots include the Granny Knot (really an open twining) and the Overhand Knot.
-Even the Square or Reef Knot tends to slip, jam, and bind, and is not suitable for many purposes.
 These are dangerous, annoying, and unsightly knots; you can't trust them, or the rope they've corrupted.
-A Figure Eight or Bend will replace these knots most of the time.

 When we teach a 1-hour workshop, we bring lots of examples for people to play with, but we focus on just 3-4 knots.
 We teach and practice these until everyone "gets" at least two knots that they can take home and practice.
 We adjust to the group's interests and experience.